-To qualify for taking the NCLEX RN[®] a student must pass all 4th term core nursing courses and receive an Associate of Applied Science Degree from NATC.
+To qualify for taking the NCLEX RN® a student must pass all core nursing courses in all four terms and receive an Associate of Applied Science Degree from NATC.
 Upon completion of the nursing program, a license application can be made to the Board of Nursing in Madison or to another state if desired.
 Instructions can be obtained from the program Nurse Administrator or at the Department of Safety and Professional Services website.
 A temporary work permit may be issued at the graduate's request and submission of application fees.
-There are two application fees: one for the licensure application and one for the NCLEX RN[®] examination.
-Instructions and fee information is available on the web site http://dsps.wi.gov
+There are two application fees: one for the licensure application and one for the NCLEX RN® examination.
+Instructions and fee information is available on the web site https://dsps.wi.gov/pages/Home.aspx